Need to know

 When there's a dispute over a refund, we sometimes advise people to seek a chargeback through their credit card (if they paid for the item using their credit card).
 If you request a cancellation of your order via a chargeback through your credit or debit card, refunds are between you and your bank, not Afterpay.

 How long does it take to sort out a dispute with Afterpay?

 The company aims to resolve all complaints within 21 days.
 If you're not happy with the response you receive you can escalate the issue by contacting the Australian Financial Complaints Authority (AFCA).

 The NSW-based Financial Rights Legal Centre (FRLC) has heard from a number of people who've had trouble with BNPL services – and many of them were in vulnerable financial situations to begin with.

 Checks and regulations not good enough

 There are no responsible lending checks and BNPL schemes are still not regulated in the same way as other forms of credit.
-In response to criticisms, scrutiny from ASIC and a 2019 Senate committee, the Australian Finance Industry Association (AFIA) and its BNPL sector members are currently developing a code of practice that they hope to have operating by July 2020.
+In response to criticisms, scrutiny from ASIC and a 2019 Senate committee, the Australian Finance Industry Association (AFIA) and its BNPL sector members have developed a voluntary code of practice.
+This came into effect on 1 March 2021.

 New code not up to scratch